 World Book's Citation Builder!

 Here is why: We pay for access to it; it's not free.
 Why is that good?
 Easy Bib and Son of a Citation Machine make money on their free tool by exposing you to advertisements, and it seems to get worse every year.
 Now, they're starting to make you watch a 30-second advertisement before you get your citation.
 Due to this and the fact that easy bib sometimes even gets your citation wrong (because someone initially entered the data incorrectly), I don't recommend it.
+TEACHERS: Those sites that require students to view advertisements should not be used in school as it would be a violation of Ed-Law 2D.

 How do I use World Book's Citation Builder?